Free Buyers Guide

 Last year, Enphase shipped 58 million microinverters worldwide.
 They accounted for 45 million metric tons of CO2 prevented from entering the atmosphere.

 Enphase is obsessive about quality and stands by its products with the industry’s strongest warranties.
-Enphase microinverters come with a 15-year warranty as standard, with options to extend coverage to 20 or 25 years in Australia.
-This staggered warranty structure is due to stricter consumer protections than everywhere else in the world where their microinverters are warrantied for 25 years.
+Enphase microinverters come with a 25-year warranty in Australia.

 A man carrying a solar panel on top of a roof.